|

 These examples show how

-most likely growth area that the other options
+service is the most likely growth area that the

-objects and machines have to be managed too.
+and machines have to be managed too.
+However,

 This is about how

-The sites indicate the end of tourism as
+sites indicate the end of tourism as a separate

 This sort of offering would be denounced